 1) Portability

-A successful cloud strategy requires the easy movement of data in and out of the cloud provider without impacting application and user experience.
-Conversely, hybrid cloud architecture is vulnerable to vendor lock-in issues, making data portability challenging.
+A successful cloud strategy requires easy data movement in and out of the cloud provider without impacting application and user experience.
+Conversely, hybrid cloud architecture is vulnerable to vendor lock-in issues, challenging data portability.
 A hybrid database strategy addresses this concern!

 2) Get the Best out of Investment!

-With a hybrid database strategy, you may not need to learn an additional database, thus saving developers time and enjoying cost savings with what you already spent.
+With a hybrid database strategy, you may not need to learn an additional database, saving developers time and allowing you to enjoy cost savings with what you already spent.

 3) Sharing & Communication